Sarune95/shapeit/README.md

 ![Colors](assets/readme/site-colors.png)

-- __fonts__

-For best appearance of the website, handwriting fonts choose from google fonts to add a sense of feeling to empower persons and give courage to try new things.

 - __Page Logo__

 Shape It logo simply describing itself as to shape your mind and body.
 To grab readers attention to Shape It beside it I have an eye catching animated silhouette of yoga freestyle to make it more interesting.